Landscape management problems or plant and animal control

 - consider if there are other practical alternatives to clearing, including options that involve no clearing, or clearing vegetation that is less significant or more degraded

-- notify the Native Vegetation Council via the Online Application Portal or by email email@example.com prior to clearing with the following details (a formal record of the notification will be provided to you):
+Notify the Native Vegetation Council by filling out the online notification prior to clearing with the following details (a formal record of the notification will be provided to you):

 - applicant/landowner information